 Energy Charge: An Energy Charge will be assessed based on the number of kilowatt-hours consumed in any given hour multiplied by the cost of purchased energy from the Southwest Power Pool.
-The cost of purchased energy will be the higher of the day-ahead or real-time locational marginal price for the Grand Island load settlement location, unless City and customer agree to a price-sensitive day-ahead energy bid in which case the energy price will be the day-ahead locational marginal price for the Grand Island load settlement location, plus 0.0015 per kWh (\$1.50 per MWh).
+The cost of purchased energy will be the higher of the day-ahead or real-time locational marginal price for the Grand Island load settlement location plus 0.0015 per kWh (\$1.50 per MWh), unless City and customer agree to a price-sensitive day-ahead energy bid in which case, the energy charge for the price sensitive load will be based on the Day-Ahead locational marginal energy price at the Grand Island settlement location plus 0.0015 per kWh (\$1.50 per MWh).
+In the event that energy is awarded via a price-sensitive load bid, but not utilized by the customer during the allotted usage window, the customer will be charged the difference between the Day-Ahead and Real-Time locational marginal energy prices, plus 0.0015 per kWh (\$1.50 per MWh), for all unused energy in which case the energy price will be the day ahead locational marginal price for the Grand Island load settlement location, plus 0.0015 per kWh (\$1.50 per MWh).